githubalekhya/Word-Cloud/README.md

 # Word-Cloud
-Creating a word cloud from the text file we provide
+Creating a word cloud with the text file that you upload